 You Are Unable to Stop

-People who are addicted to marijuana are unable to stop using it, even if they notice adverse effects, like difficulty meeting responsibilities.
+People who are dependent on or addicted to marijuana are unable to stop using it, even if they notice adverse effects, like difficulty meeting responsibilities.
 If you find that you are experiencing any of these symptoms, it is time to seek help.